pityka/nspl/docs/content/docs/usage/index.md

 For the full list of data renderers see the methods in the [Renderers trait]({{< baseurl >}}/api/org/nspl/Renderers.html).

 The third element of the triple controls whether the data source is included in the legend or not.

+Finally, `Parameters` is an immutable holder of commont plot settings.
+There is a default instance of it named `par` at `org.nspl.par` .
+The class defines specialized copy methods following a builder like pattern e.g. one can write `par.withXLab("some label")`.

 In the below example we have a single data source, each row is plotted as a series of consecutive line segments and also as a point.
 Finally, the data source is included in the legend.
 ```scala mdoc:bytes:assets/usage1.png